 (2) — Our skill marketplace project LOUDVΞRSΞ was a winner at ETHDenver 2022 in both the in-person and virtual hackathons (https://dorahacks.io/buidl/2040)

-(3) — My first encounter with the term "non-fungible" was actually in technology staffing and communicating with executives: "No, our currently-not-so-busy iOS developer can't fill in as a ReactJS developer.
+(3) — My first encounter with the term "non-fungible" was actually in technology staffing and communicating with executives: "No, our currently-not-so-busy ReactJS developer can't fill in as an iOS developer, without training.
 They are non-fungible skillsets.
-This would be like asking a basketball center to fill in as a hockey goalie."
+This would be like asking a basketball center to fill in as a hockey goalie on the spot."

 (6) — For more on quadratic funding, check out: